Azure/aad-pod-identity/README.md

 ### Providing required permissions for MIC

-This step is only required if you are using User assigned MSI.
+This step is only required if you are using User assigned MSI and if you are using AKS or aks-engine.

-MIC uses the service principal credentials [stored within the the AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) cluster to access azure resources.
+MIC uses the service principal credentials [stored within the Kubernetes cluster on Azure](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) cluster to access azure resources.
 This service principal needs to have Microsoft.ManagedIdentity/userAssignedIdentities/\*/assign/action permission on the identity for usage with User assigned MSI.
 If your identity is created in the same resource group as that of the AKS nodes (typically this resource group is prefixed with 'MC_' string and is automatically generated when you create the cluster), you can skip the next steps.

 1. Find the service principal used by your cluster - please refer the [AKS docs](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) to figure out the service principle app Id.
 For example, if your cluster uses automatically generated service principal, the ~/.azure/aksServicePrincipal.json file in the machine from which you created the AKS cluster has the required information.